 Dr. Ira Kirschenbaum recently shared some information about the history of orthopedics.
 The history of total joint replacement dates back to the 1890s.
 At that time, surgeons replaced the ball of a hip joint.
 Sir John Charnley developed the modern technique for total hip replacement surgery in England in the 1960s.
 While surgeons in the 1900s dabbled with knee replacements, those procedures did not gain popularity until the 1970s.

 With total joint replacement, the parts of a joint with arthritis are removed.
 Those parts are replaced by plastic, ceramic or metal implants.
 The replacement parts replicate the size, shape and movement abilities of the natural joint components.
 Shoulders, knees, and hips are the most common joints that require replacements.
 However, ankles, wrists, and elbows can be replaced as well.
 There are about 700,000 knee replacement surgeries in the United States every year,

 In the past, joint replacement surgeries were riskier and came with longer recovery periods.
 Today, some of these surgeries are performed as outpatient procedures.
 However, joint replacements are not designed to last forever.
 They must be replaced or revised over time.
 Revision surgeries are more complex and often require the rebuilding of bone in addition

 One of the biggest contributors to joint damage and pain is obesity.
 According to the study, people with end-stage arthritis were commonly referred for joint replacement surgery.
 The statistics in the study showed that women had higher rates of arthritis than men.
 This may be due to anatomical differences.
 However, the number of men who required first and revision knee replacement surgeries rose significantly during the past several years.
 The study also

 Injuries also contribute to the rising number of joint replacement surgeries.
 Some patients have sports injuries that lead to severe joint damage.
 Many younger people are active in high school, college and recreational sports leagues now.
 With people maintaining active lifestyles throughout adulthood, the number of activity related injuries is rising.
 Also, many sports injuries cause arthritis, which develops over the span of several years or decades.

 Modern doctors see joint replacements differently than doctors of the past saw them.
 In the past, people were often told that replacements were unnecessary if they could still walk.
 However, doctors today who see problems that will worsen in the future may tell a patient to have surgery soon.
 If a patient waits until the future, the individual may have other problems that will complicate or hinder an elective surgery.

 Dr. Ira Kirschenbaum is a proponent of more affordable costs for joint replacements.
 He had his own solo practice for joint replacement surgeries, where he averaged about 500 operations annually.
 Dr. Kirschenbaum also worked for several other notable organizations and held distinguished leadership roles.
 As the orthopedic department’s chairman at BronxCare Health System, Dr. Kirschenbaum ensures that the facility’s surgeons uphold the highest standards.

-He specializes in shoulder, knee and hip replacements.
-He has also spread valuable medical information electronically.
-Dr. Kirschenbaum was one of several medical professionals Who collaboratively founded the Medscape website, and the group later sold it to WebMD.
-He also served as a community health editor for WebMD.
+He has been a member of the American Academy of Orthopaedic Surgeon since 1991 and has been on the Board of Directors for the EHR Project Team since 2010.
 With changes occurring every day in the medical field, the role of dedicated medical professionals is crucial.
 Dr. Ira Kirschenbaum is one among many focused surgeons that care about the future of innovative technological developments in this field.